mdavis-xyz/mdavis.xyz/pages/lime/content.md

 So if they over-charge you for a ride (such as charging you $600 for not locking the bike even though you really did), and you do not notice for 2 months, you will not ever get that money back.

-Thanks to [Section 4.7](4.7), Lime has no obligation to refund you, even if the bike is faulty.
-Under Australian consumer law it is  [illegal](https://www.accc.gov.au/media-release/harvey-norman-franchisees-pay-for-misleading-consumers) for a company to make this claim.

 In [Section 4.8](4.8) they claim that an order confirmation is not confirmation that they accept your order.